WHAT IS PROCRASTINATION?

 2. Changing Negative Thought Patterns

-3. Enhancing Motivation and Focus
+3. Improving Motivation and Focus

 4. Reducing Stress and Anxiety